Ravoxsg/A_chronology_of_deep_learning/README.md

 ### 2013

+* In 2013 Kingma designed a new approach to autoencoders, in a Bayesian framework:\
+[Auto-encoding variational Bayes](https://arxiv.org/pdf/1312.6114.pdf), Kingma et al, 2013, ICLR, **2223 citations**

 ### 2014

 2014 was really a seminal year for deep learning, with major contributions from a broad variety of groups.